The auto industry is highly concentrated. The top-10 global

 by automakers and suppliers based in the six major auto markets:

 China, India, Japan, Korea, Western Europe and the U.S.

 To remain competitive, the automakers will need to design vehicles

 that will cater to consumers in both mature and emerging markets

-small cars relative to large trucks.
+margins for small cars relative to large trucks.